 - The charge, if any, or the nature of the suspicion for which he has been arrested, shall then be explained to the prisoner.

-- The prisoner should be asked if he wishes to say anything about the charge or the offence he is suspected of having committed and should be told that HE IS FREE TO MAKE, OR NOT MAKE, ANY STATEMENT.
+- The prisoner should be asked if he wishes to say anything about the charge or the offence he is suspected to have committed, and should be told that HE IS FREE TO MAKE, OR NOT MAKE, ANY STATEMENT.

-- The Magistrate must satisfy himself/herself by all reasonably possible means that the statement about to be made to him or her is entirely voluntary.
-It must not be assumed that he is going to confess.
-The document containing the statement should be prefaced by a memorandum containing notes of the foregoing and the steps which the Magistrate takes to satisfy himself or herself that the statement is voluntary.
-This prefatory part will enable the Magistrate to refresh his memory, in the event of his being called at the trial to prove the statement.
+- The Magistrate must satisfy himself / herself by all reasonably possible means that the statement about to be made to him or her is entirely voluntary.
+It must not be assumed that he is going to make a confession.
+The document containing the statement should be prefaced by a memorandum containing notes of the foregoing and the steps which the magistrate takes to satisfy himself or herself that the statement is voluntary.
+This prefatory part will enable the magistrate to refresh his memory, in the event of his being called at the trial to prove the statement.

-- A Magistrate who is about to make a statement should administer a caution the normal form: “You need not say anything unless you wish but whatever you do say will be taken down and may be given in evidence at your trial”.
+- It is advisable that a Magistrate who is about to take a statement should administer a caution the normal form: “You need not say anything unless you wish but whatever you do say will be taken down and may be given in evidence at your trial”.

-- The person wishing to make a statement should not be asked whether he wishes to be sworn or affirmed.
-Still, if he requests the Magistrate without suggestion from the Magistrate, to place him on oath or affirmation, this may be done, but the prefatory memorandum must clearly state so.
+- The person wishing to make a statement should not be asked whether he wishes to be sworn or affirmed; but if he requests the magistrate without suggestion from the Magistrate, to place him on oath or affirmation, this may be done but the prefatory memorandum must clearly state so.

 - The statement should be recorded in the language which the prisoner chooses to speak.
-This may be done through an interpreter or the Magistrate may himself, if he is fully conversant with the vernacular being used, record it in the same language.
+This may be done through an interpreter or the magistrate may himself, if he is fully conversant with the vernacular being used, record it in the same language.
 The prisoner is not to be cross-examined when he is making the statement.
 Any question put to the prisoner must be designed to keep the narrative clear, and the question so asked must be reflected in the statement.
-It must be understood that the role of the Magistrate is to record the prisoner’s story accurately if he chooses to make a statement.
+It must be understood that the role of the Magistrate simply is to record accurately the prisoner’s story, if he chooses to make a statement.

 - The vernacular statement should be read back to the prisoner incorporating any corrections he may wish to make.

-- After the foregoing has complied with the prisoner should be handed back to the police officer
+- After the foregoing has been complied with the prisoner should be handed back to the police office